rlcapunpon/org-mgmt-api/coding-context/organization_management_service_tdd_prompt.md

   - Expired JWT returns `401`.
   - JWT without required permission returns `403`.
   - When `isSuperAdmin: true` or `permissions: ['*']` allow all actions.
-  - When `RBAC_CHECK_REALTIME=true`, service makes a request to `RBAC_API_URL` `/check` and honors allow/deny.
-Use nock to mock responses.

 **Implementation tasks:**
 - Add `AuthGuard` that uses `jsonwebtoken` and `JWT_SECRET` to verify tokens (HS256).
 - Implement `PermissionsGuard` that validates required permission for an endpoint.
 - Add decorator `@RequiresPermission('organization.read')` to controllers to express required permission.
 Permission checks should accept org-scoped permissions (e.g., `organization.read:orgId`) or wildcard `*`.
-- Support a config toggle `RBAC_CHECK_REALTIME` to call the RBAC API to confirm permission on sensitive operations.
+- Call the RBAC API to confirm permission on sensitive operations.
 Mock RBAC calls in tests.
+- Update the existing test for accessing organization (Step 2 CRUD endpoints) to consider the permissions needed then make the tests pass by updating necessary implementations.
+(Test-Driven-Development)

 **Acceptance:** tests & build pass.